tairabiteru/Battle-Score-Aggregator/README.md

 - **Can this be used on the internet?** - Alone, no. The normal operating scenario for this system is for it to be running on a server on a LAN only.
 In other words, this should NOT be used on the internet, as the internal server is not robust enough for that application.

+# Add note to judge's page that teams will appear on the scoring page in the order they are entered.

 ## Changelog
+* Ver. α 1.0
+  - Switch web framework from aiohttp to Sanic.
+Gotta go fast.
+  - Added the ability to easily add custom jinja filters.
+    - We don't really need them, but why not?
 * Ver. α 0.6
   - Make the help button and scoring key travel down with the scrolling.
   - Show the question AND round on the currently scoring column.